Hubspot CRM vs Pipedrive: Which CRM is Best For You?

 • They don’t offer free tools.

-Hubspot CRM offers a few different types of tools, which is pretty great if you are looking to track a few different things in your business.
 The tools they offer are marketing, sales, a service hub, analytics, and even automation.
-With the marketing feature, you can keep track of SEO, social media, and landing pages
+With the marketing feature, you can keep track of SEO, social media, and landing pages.

-Hubspot believes that all these different integrations will help your business grow.
+HubSpot believes that all these different integrations will help your business grow.
 Each and every tool is super powerful when used together, increasing the functionality of this tool.
-It’s like a one-stop platform for growth.

-Note: One of the best things about Hubspot is that it offers a free CRM feature if you are just getting started.
+Note: One of the best things about HubSpot is that it offers a free CRM feature if you are just getting started.
 But also note that the more in-depth features like social media and SEO tracking are only provided when you pay for the higher packages.

 Features

-As we mentioned above, there are various features when using Hubspot.
+As we mentioned above, there are various features when using HubSpot.

 Which includes: